laravel/docs/blade.md

     @each('view.name', $jobs, 'job', 'view.empty')

+The current key for the iteration will be available as the `key` variable within your view partial.

 #### Comments

 Blade also allows you to define comments in your views.
 However, unlike HTML comments, Blade comments are not included in the HTML returned by your application: